bukowskis/line_up/README.md

 ### Setup

-If you use `Raidis`, you _do not need_ any setup.
+If you use the `Raidis` gem, you _do not need_ any setup.
 Otherwise, a manual setup would look like this:

 ```ruby
 redis = Redis::Namespace.new 'myapp:resque', redis: Redis.new(...)